eslint/eslint/docs/src/user-guide/command-line-interface.md

 ## Ignoring files from linting

 ESLint supports `.eslintignore` files to exclude files from the linting process when ESLint operates on a directory.
-Files given as individual CLI arguments will be exempt from exclusion.
+Files given as individual CLI arguments are exempt from exclusion.
 The `.eslintignore` file is a plain text file containing one pattern per line.
-It can be located in any of the target directory's ancestors; it will affect files in its containing directory as well as all sub-directories.
+It can be located in any of the target directory's ancestors; it affects files in its containing directory as well as all sub-directories.
 Here's a simple example of a `.eslintignore` file:

 ```text
 temp.js